Welcome New Student!

 In addition to housing, all first-year residential students are required to have a meal plan.
 Your meal plan choices are the 19-meal plan ($100 Flex Cash) or the 15-meal plan ($160 Flex Cash) a week options.
-Please indicate which meal plan you would like to purchase on the enclosed Housing Contract and return the form to our office at the address above within two weeks of receipt.

 Should you require special medical accommodations, please contact Anna Carlson, Director of Disability Services at firstname.lastname@example.org or 603-428-2302.
 In addition, students who are 23 years of age or older, veteran status, married, civil-unioned, have a parent or guardian with a permanent home address within a 30-mile radius of campus or who have a child(ren) may complete an Off-Campus Housing Petition.
 Please contact Residential Life and Housing for more information regarding this petition.

 As you begin to think about what to bring to campus, please remember that living in a community environment means being conscientious of space and those who live in your community.
 Space is limited so only bring what you will need.

 Here is a list of some of the items you will need to bring: